1nnovat1on/gpt_chatbot/README.md

 4-4-23
-It also uses ElevenLabs API to respond with a realistic voice.  --DEPRECATED ELEVENLABS API IS TOO SLOW.
-Maybe someone has an alternative or can figure out how to stream the sound
+It also uses ElevenLabs API to respond with a realistic voice.  --Disabled for speed